Hieracosphynx/weather-app/README.md

 # Weather Application

-This application IS tailor for my personal use and practice the fundamental of API, css, React, etc.
+This application IS tailored for my personal use while it also acts as a learning project.